-Amanda Whiteley is a New York based actor, director and photographer.
+Amanda Whiteley is a New York based director, producer and photographer.

-She grew up in New Jersey where she attended the performing arts high school, Bergen County Academies.
+She was born a multi-hyphenate and grew up in New Jersey where she attended the performing arts high school, Bergen County Academies.
 After that, she obtained a BA in Theatre from Middlebury College (Class of 2019) and continued conservatory training with RADA, MFI and NYU Stonestreet.

-In addition to Spokehouse, Amanda cohosts a podcast, Coaching Shakespeare, with her lifelong mentor, Victoria Pero.
+Lastly, Amanda cohosts a podcast, Coaching Shakespeare, with her lifelong mentor, Victoria Pero.
 The podcast is aimed at giving new actors tools for tackling classical texts so they can enjoy the benefits of the bard with less trepidation.
-On the pod and in her rehearsal space, Amanda leads with play and curiosity.
+On the pod, in studio and in her rehearsal space, Amanda leads with play and curiosity.
 She likes to sing, do yoga, run and dance at 80s themed bars because this allows her to lead her life with less trepidation.